Torkiliuz/dc_uploader/README.md

 start.sh will start the web server on the specified port in the install script.
 Starts in a detatched screen session named "dcc-uploader".

-shutdown.sh shutsdown the web server and ends the screen session.
+shutdown.sh shuts down the web server and ends the screen session.

 ### upload.sh usage for manual uploading via command line

 #### upload.sh (THIS IS TO-DO) "/full/path/to/torrent/directory" [OPTION]

-Lets say you have a directory you would like to upload:
+Let's say you have a directory you would like to upload:

 /home/torrentdata/this.is.a.nice.movie-grp